Augustines (band): This Is Your Life and break up (2016)

 Augustines released their third album, This Is Your Life on June 10.

 It was announced on September 6 that their upcoming shows later in the year would be their last due to financial constraints.

 Augustines played their final show on October 31, 2016 at the O2 Academy in Liverpool.
 They ended with 'Cruel City', from their second album.

 The entire show was broadcast via Facebook Live.

 Post-Augustines

 In 2017, McCarthy released his first solo album, Shelter.
 Produced by Sanderson, the album featured input from Allen, Pela drummer Tomislav Zovich, and Augustines regular Yannis Panos.

 Sanderson also released his own solo project in 2017, Audio Journal Vol. 1: Bringing the Past to Light.

-Possible reunion
+Reunion

 In 2023 and 2024, the members started to tease their reunion, with the band's social media accounts returning to action in late 2024.

 On Tuesday September 30 2025, the weareaugustines Instagram account posted a short video of the band playing accompanied by the message "HEAR YE HEAR YE!
 Its time my friends....
 Augustines are back Stay tuned for news."

+On 3rd May 2026, Augustines performed at Sing Us Home Festival in Manayunk, Philadelphia.